durui-12315/Tensorflow/README.md

 # Tensorflow
-Some exercises for Tensorflow, edition 1.8.0
+Some exercises for basic deep learning using tensorflow, API of python, witch contained BPNN、CNN(LeNet-5、VGGNet、Inception)、RNN(LSTM、bidirectional RNN、deep RNN)、TFRecord、Dataset、Keras、TensorBoard、TF parallel and so on.